shadowsocks/shadowsocks-go/README.md

 # Install

-Compiled client binaries are provided on [google code](http://code.google.com/p/shadowsocks-go/downloads/list).
-(Compiled with cgo disabled.)
+Compiled client binaries can be download [here](http://dl.chenyufei.info/shadowsocks/).
+(All compiled with cgo disabled, except the mac version.)

 You can also install from source (assume you have go installed):